Kotlin/KEEP/proposals/scripting-support.md

     class) should be compiled to class files in order to be recognized by the discovery mechanism
   - the scripts in the new infrastructure can be only compiled directly by command-line compiler or by gradle plugin, so they will not work in the maven project or when imported into idea without delegating build tasks to gradle
   - the mechanisms for managing script definitions and resolving clashes are not implemented
+  - script compilation caching is not implemented yet

 In general, the new scripting support is experimental and work in progress, so the stability of the interfaces and implementation is not guaranteed.